lcx/blog_private/content/post/home-assistant-with-grafana.md

 earlier and this was not the case.
 It did cause me to use my first minutes of data due to this.

-Startup everything and then it's time to create the database.
+Start up everything and then it's time to create the database.

-### Createa the database
+### Create the database

 Execute a shell in the container and start psql
 ```bash